 Choice of Laws and Venue

-This Agreement shall be governed by the laws of the State of Tennessee.
+This Agreement shall be governed by the laws of the state where the campus is located as stated on page 1 of this Agreement.

 This Agreement and the Catalog constitute the entire agreement between the Student and Remington College and supersedes any prior oral or written agreements, which are herewith declared null and void.